-To apply, submit the FAFSA as soon as possible after January 1, preferably before March 15, and list Jacksonville State University (Code 001020) to receive the report.
+To apply, submit the FAFSA as soon as possible after the FAFSA opens on the web, preferably before March 15, and list Jacksonville State University (Code 001020) to receive the report.

 University Student Employee

 Students who do not qualify for Work-Study may be eligible to work on the University Student Employee Program.
 Students interested in this program should contact individual departments for possible job placement.
 This program is not based on financial need.